The Reflective Work Journal of a Qualified Sport Psychologist

 Towards the start of 2020, I started to keep two journals.
 The first one was (is) a paper and pen version for my personal life.
 I try to write in it daily as part of a morning mindfulness routine.
 The other journal is for my work as a sport psychologist.
 For this one, I just type a few pondering into a Pages document at the end of each working day.
 As my entries do not contain any clues about who my sporting clients are I decided to start ‘sharing the love’.
 By this I mean instead of all these musings being hidden away I decided to start “copying and pasting” some of the entries into this page for public consumption and debate.
 So feel free to use the comments section at the bottom to express your opinions about anything that I write about.
 Note that the entries are in reverse date order so you’ll need to scroll down for the older entries.
 Enjoy, engage and share.

 If you are wondering what happened to entries after 23rd June 2021 the simple answer is that David went on Paternity Leave and I have taken over most of his admin.
-Basically, there are a few processes – such as adding to this Reflective Work Journal of a Qualified Sport Psychologist – that will have to wait until Dave is back around mid-August.
+Basically, there are a few processes – such as adding to this Reflective Work Journal of a Qualified Sport Psychologist – that will have to wait until Dave is back around mid-September.
 See you then!
 Cheers, Gareth

 Wednesday 23rd June 2021